Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

 The main contribution of this work is the introduction of {\em layered monoidal theories}, a mathematical framework where layers of abstractions for a wide range of phenomena may be studied algebraically within the same string diagrammatic formalism.
 Intuitively, a layered monoidal theory can be thought of as a ``glueing'' of different monoidal theories.
+Somewhat more formally, the data of a layered monoidal theory is equivalent to a diagram of (strict) monoidal categories and (strict) monoidal functors between them.

-To establish some preliminary intuition, we show a typical term (morphism) in a layered theory in Figure~\ref{subfig:typical-term}.
+To establish some preliminary intuition, we show a typical term (morphism) in a layered monoidal theory in Figure~\ref{subfig:typical-term}.
 Here $x$ is a morphism in the category $\omega$ (drawn as a box on the left) and $y$ is a morphism in the category $\tau$ (drawn as a box on the right).
 The dotted lines indicate that $x$ and $y$ sit above $\omega$ and $\tau$, and that the ``functor boundary'' $\refine_f$ sits above $f$ -- these are formally not part of the term and are included for illustrative purposes only.
 The morphism $x$ can be, moreover, pushed through the functor boundary, as shown in Figure~\ref{subfig:functor-boundary}.
 Moreover, we allow functor boundaries $\coarsen_f$ in the opposite direction, yielding diagrams of the shape shown in Figure~\ref{subfig:window}.
 We call such diagrams {\em windows} (see Section~\ref{sec:functor-boxes}).
 Windows allow one to ``peek in'' at the semantics of the functor $f$ -- without performing the full translation.
 Furthermore, in many scenarios (e.g.~Sections~\ref{sec:functor-boxes} and~\ref{subsec:zx-extraction}), one encounters transformations between processes that are non-trivial, in the sense that they are not identities, thus genuinely modifying the process.
-Within layered theories, such transformations are modelled as {\em 2-cells}, drawn in Figure~\ref{subfig:twocell}.
+Within layered monoidal theories, such transformations are modelled as {\em 2-cells}, drawn in Figure~\ref{subfig:twocell}.

 Equipped with such formalism, we will study layered levels of abstractions in several different domains.
 In particular, the intuitive picture on the left of Figure~\ref{fig:layers-of-abstraction} will be translated into the layered string diagrams shown on the right in Figure~\ref{fig:layers-of-abstraction}, as discussed in Subsection~\ref{subsec:glucose}.